Skip to main content

 Reading research cards

-When a research subagent runs, a research card appears in your chat thread.
+When research runs, a research card appears in your chat thread.

 Card header

-• Icon: Globe icon for web research, chart icon for connected account analysis.
+• Icon: Globe icon for external research, chart icon for connected account analysis.

 • Status badge: Shows the current state of the research.